 The base SE model comes with a 2.7-litre, V6 engine that makes 190 hp, and while it brings the price down, it’s somewhat anemic when it comes to hauling the big car around.
 Standard features on the SE include air conditioning, four-speed automatic, four-wheel disc brakes with ABS and traction control, electronic stability control, speed-sensitive power locks, power mirrors and windows, CD with four speakers, 17-inch steel wheels and rear wiper.

-The RT features the Hemi, a 5.7-litre V8 with Multi-Displacement System.
+The R/T features the Hemi, a 5.7-litre V8 with Multi-Displacement System.
 In light load conditions, such as highway cruising, it seamlessly shuts off four cylinders (it’s virtually impossible to detect it) for added fuel economy.
-(In case you’re wondering, the name “Hemi” originated in 1951 and refers to the hemispherical shape of the engine’s combustion chambers.)
 The package also includes a five-speed automatic with manual shift mode, dual exhaust, chrome headlamp bezels, leather seats, six-speaker Boston Acoustics stereo and 18-inch polished aluminum wheels.
 The R/T also comes in RWD or AWD.

 The Magnum is definitely an in-your-face vehicle, with an aggressive front end, muscular stance and “chopped” styling.
 Its low profile results from a high beltline that can make rear-seat passengers feel a little lost in its depths, and compromises rear visibility.